 There are three main methods on how to use EPDs in public procurement:

-1. To obtain environmental information on the product.
+- To obtain environmental information on the product.
 To get information on the environmental impact from the goods and serviced being procured can be seen as the first step in greening the procurement activities.
-Knowledge about the impact of the subject matter is vital in order to be able to put down relevant GPP criteria in the tendering documents.
+Knowledge about the impact of the subject matter is vital to be able to put down relevant green public procurement (GPP) criteria in the tendering documents.
 EPDs can therefore give very useful input to GPP, either in the market analysis or as a first step in greening the GPP.
 Information obtained from the EPDs can also serve as environmental information to different stakeholders.

-• environmental requirements on the production of the product
+- environmental requirements on the production of the product, and

 Was this article helpful?